A scan is defined by Merriam-Webster as “…to examine by point-by-point observation or checking.” However, the definition goes deeper into that:

 The first item (appointments) is pretty well understood.
 If you have made a commitment to meet others, then it is an appointment.
 Meetings fall into this category, as do any things you need to do at a specific time of day.

 If you want, you can schedule regular appointments with yourself.
 I usually schedule these as Horizontal Themes.
 Common Horizontal Themes include exercise, morning and evening routines, email review, and social media updating.
-If you want to learn more about Horizontal Theming, check out The Productivityist Playbook.

 The other items fall into the idea of “time theming” which is one of the core components of the personal productivity methodology I teach called TimeCrafting.
 Essentially “time theming” is using your calendar to create a framework through the use of overarching areas of focus for each day, week, and month of the year.